Hender-hs/phoneshop/README.md

 ## Features Ideas

 Ideas:
-- Let the web site more realistic like a e-commerce.
+- Make the web site more realistic like a e-commerce.

 ## Contact